Solar power used to be reserved for satellites hurtling through space or remote off-grid research stations

 Peak sun hours refers to how much solar energy is available in a certain area during a typical day.
 A peak sun hour is an hour during the day in which the intensity of sunlight is 1,000 watts per square meter.

 The amount of solar radiation delivered to your solar panels varies from day to day.
-It depends on such variable factors such as the sun’s position in the sky, clouds, seasons and other atmospheric conditions, as well as other fixed conditions such as the location of the solar system in relation to the equator and whether there is shading on the panels or not.
+It depends on such variable factors as the sun’s position in the sky, clouds, seasons and other atmospheric conditions, as well as other fixed conditions such as the location of the solar system in relation to the equator and whether there is shading on the panels or not.

 In general though, if your solar system receives seven hours of sunlight per day, then you should have something like three to four peak sun hours per day.